Marvel at this amazing miniature model of IBM's vintage 1401 mainframe computer system

 His favorite part of the model are its gates -- the drawers that fold out of the main processing unit.

-"The original gates had a backplane that was wire-wrapped by hand, and for around two months, I put it aside because I had no clue on how to do it in a convincing way," he admits.
+"The original gates had a backplane that was wire-wrapped by hand and for around two months I put it aside because I had no clue on how to do it in a convincing way," he admits.
 "It was a lot of work, making all those pins by hand, all the fake wires and the orange (SMS) cards, but I think the final look was very convincing."

-He's posted more photos of the build process online, with the SMS card unit build depicted here, and the office chair build depicted here.
+He's posted more photos of the build process online, with the SMS card unit build depicted here and the office chair build depicted here.

 "I think people really like the little chair as well, since I think it's a more relatable item for more people," he said.
 "It was a fun thing to make."